 - Place your tree in a cool, well ventilated area and make sure your water stand is regularly topped up with water.

-This is quite an important tip for buying a christmas tree.
-If you are a first time customer you should consider the space and room temperature when deciding what time to purchase.
+This is quite an important factor when deciding to select a christmas tree.
+If you are a first time customer you should consider the space and room temperature when deciding when to purchase.
 Regular customers may have traditions on when to bring a tree inside their home and they also have a fairly good idea how long it will last.
 If you are unsure it would be best not to buy too early.
 Each year after your first purchase you can buy a few days earlier.
 We recommend using a water stand which helps keep your tree fresh for longer and keeping your tree away from direct heating sources.

 Since we are Christmas tree Growers we harvest regularly keeping a continual fresh stock for our customers when buying.
 We also keep updates on Facebook for our customers when fresh harvested trees are arriving.